Kong/docs.konghq.com/app/konnect/dev-portal/create-dev-portal.md

 ## Prerequisites

+* Be familiar with the general settings you plan to configure based on the [Dev Portal configuration preparation guide](/dev-portal/configuration-prep/)
-Configure an [authentication strategy](/konnect/dev-portal/applications/enable-app-reg/) if you plan to use one.
+* Configure an [authentication strategy](/konnect/dev-portal/applications/enable-app-reg/) if you plan to use one.
 This auth strategy will be how developers authenticate when they use your APIs.

 ## Steps
 {% navtabs %}